“I feel like my new lawyer is not fighting for me, what should I do?”

 What can I do if my lawyer is not communicating with me?

 Lawyers must always make all reasonable efforts to communicate with their clients.
 Failure to communicate is the biggest complaint clients have with their attorneys and the largest source of Bar complaints.
-If your lawyer is not responding to emails, this is highly unprofessional and should be reported to the bar if an effort to communicate regularly isn’t made.
+If your lawyer lawyer ignoring you and is not responding to emails, this is highly unprofessional and should be reported to the bar if an effort to communicate regularly isn’t made.

 Communication is necessary to build the attorney-client relationship, so that clients may feel informed and involved, and ultimately trust their lawyers.